RoelN/LapisLegit/README.md

 # LapisLegit, a font to test the OpenType SVG table

 LapisLegit is a font to test implementations of the [OpenType 'SVG ' table](https://www.microsoft.com/typography/otspec/svg.htm) with.
 It's not an actual typeface, but contains characters that try (to break) different features of SVG in OpenType.
-Use this to check for bugs or performance issues in software that implements OpenType's SVG table.
+Use this to stress-test and check for bugs or performance issues in software that implements OpenType's SVG table.

+## See it in action

+You can check the [online version of the LapisLegit test page](https://pixelambacht.nl/lapislegit/) to see how your browser handles all these weird SVGs.

 ## How to use